 Facebook -- Often includes the images reposted on Instagram.
 I also share information from other sources related to trees/forests/invasive species

 Email Update -- Not on social media but you'd like to receive an occasional update about invasive species in Nova Scotia?
 This one is for you.
 Sorry, you'll miss the gorgeous images of Nova Scotia's trees and forests

 Website -- I use this as a non-subscription source of information.
 Usually the email update gets posted to the blog.
 There are also some resources about invasive species.

 My Objective is to show the beauty and diversity of our Nova Scotian Acadian Forest -- it really is quite spectacular -- and slip in a gentle message about how you can help prevent the spread of these bugs.

-And the message is pretty simple -- acquire your firewood where you burn it because the bugs can hide in the bark and get a free ride from your backyard to a new location.
+- acquire your firewood where you burn it -- the bugs can hide in the bark and get a free ride from your backyard to a new location.
 And that would suck.

 Giants of Nova Scotia